pwbriggs/music-assistant.github.io/docs/player-support/airplay.md

 # Airplay

-Available since version: 2.0.0b1

 Music Assistant has support for Airplay based devices.
 This includes Apple devices such as the Homepod but also a very wide range of 3rd party devices such as receivers and smart speakers.
-Due to the fact that Airplay uses lossless, timestamped streaming it is a very interesting protocol for lossless multi room streaming.
+Due to the fact that Airplay uses lossless, timestamped streaming it is a very interesting protocol for lossless multi room playback.

 The Airplay provider within Music Assistant is based around the [fantastic work of Philippe44](https://github.com/philippe44/LMS-Raop), who created a bridge between slimproto and Airplay.
-Due to that fact, using Airplay in Music Assistant also requires the slimproto provider.
-Added benefit is that you can combine slimproto based devices (such as squeezelite, picoreplayer and original squeezebox hardware) with Airplay devices and play audio in sync.
+Due to this fact, using Airplay in Music Assistant also requires the slimproto provider.
+The added benefit of this is that you can combine slimproto based devices (such as squeezelite, picoreplayer and original squeezebox hardware) with Airplay devices and play audio in sync.

 ## Features